 So is penance.
 But not the kind anyone has to look for.
 In other words, if you keep your needs simple, anticipating the penances that inevitably come, you will find the pilgrimage much more fulfilling.

 Take it from the veteran-pilgrims.
 After about ten minutes on the road, and the exhilarating fear that you really have left (practically) everything behind to follow Christ, you will realize that you need very little besides Christ and His divine aid — which more than often comes in the form of fellow pilgrims.

 Each pilgrim is responsible to keep dry all his own gear, but especially sleeping bag & personal clothing — even inside his larger bag — by wrapping such gear etc. in water-proof packing throughout the pilgrimage.

 When it rains, it has been known to pour.
-[And rain is in the forecast.]
+[Check the forecast!]

 a.)
 Place each day’s clothing in three separate, large, water-proof, WHITE plastic ‘trash’ bags.

 b.)
 Write the words “day-1”, “day-2” etc. in very large BLACK letters on each bag, making each bag easy to identify in the dark.

 c.)
 Include in each bag a towel and wash-cloth for showering, and night clothes (unless you plan to wear the next day’s clothing in your sleeping bag).